oracle/odpi/.github/issue_template.md

-*Delete irrelevant parts of this template.*
+*Delete unnecessary parts of this template.*

 ### For security issues: